Data Center Management Software: Multiple Options for Remote Alarm Monitoring and Control Management

-Accessibility, Notifications Make 24/7 Management a Reality
+Notifications and Accessibility Make 24/7/365 Remote Alarm Management a Reality

-For data center management software to be effective, it must provide notification for alarms within the data center and be easily accessible from remote locations, so that technicians can work to manage the data center from wherever they are.
+For data center remote alarm management software to be effective, it must provide notification for alarms within the data center and be easily accessible from remote locations, so that technicians can work to manage the data center from wherever they are.
 Because you likely also have multiple technicians working in the data center, it must also have some means to coordinate efforts by multiple technicians.

-Graphical Data Center Management Software
+Graphical Data Center remote alarm management Software

-Many data center management platforms provide a graphical interface to users, visually representing the resources in the data center on a map or grid.
-Often times, the graphical interface is easier for users to navigate to find an option, and visually representing network resources on the map makes identifying problems by geographical location is easier than attempting to associate an IP or device ID with a specific device within the data center.
+Many data center remote alarm management platforms provide a graphical interface to users, visually representing the resources in the data center on a map or grid.
+Often times, the graphical interface is easier for users to navigate to find an option, and visually representing network resources on the map makes identifying problems by geographical location easier than attempting to associate an IP or device ID with a specific device within the data center.

-Some data center management graphical programs provide a simple grid on which to display gear, almost as if working in a spreadsheet.
-Others, like T/GFX for DPS Telecom's T/Mon platform allow you to load in a floor plan for the data center and plot your equipment out on an exact representation of your data center's layout, making administration and databasing easier – you can see exactly where problems occur within your data center.
+Some data center remote alarm management graphical programs provide a simple grid on which to display gear, almost as if working in a spreadsheet.
+Others, like T/GFX for DPS Telecom's T/Mon platform allow you to load in a floor plan for the data center and plot your equipment out on an exact representation of your data center's layout, making administration and databasing easier.
+You can see exactly where problems occur within your data center.
 With the T/GFX interface, you can also zoom in or zoom out to view other levels of your network.
 From within the data center, this means that you can zoom in to view images of your equipment.
 On the full-network level, this means you can zoom out and access other data centers databased on the map.

-In addition to being able to zoom in and out and place icons for all of your network alarms, the best graphical data center management software also provides a bridge between you and the interfaces for other equipment.
+In addition to being able to zoom in and out and place icons for all of your network alarms, the best graphical data center remote alarm management software also provides a bridge between you and the interfaces for other equipment.
 You can associate the icons within T/GFX with the interfaces for equipment accessible in the data center, so, with a click of a button, just like an icon on your desktop, you can access your equipment within the data center.

 The Web Interface, Making it Quick and Easy